thinkst/canarytools-docs/docs/canarytokens/actions.md

     name: Bulk Delete Canarytokens
     url: /api/v1/canarytokens/delete
     method: POST
     description: Bulk delete Canarytokens that match the specified criterion.
-You'll need to delete all incidents on the matching tokens before you can delete the tokens, otherwise no tokens will be deleted and an error returned.
+If clear_incidents is specified, all incidents on all tokens to be deleted will also be deleted.
+If clear_incidents is not specified or false and any incidents exist on matching tokens, no tokens will be deleted and an error returned.
     params:
       - name: auth_token
         required: true